ebuchman/blog/content/posts/velocity.md

-banks, where payments are made in bank reserves (or historically, in gold), they seek to relieve the liquidity constraint by maximizing velocity (read, "efficiency") of payments between themselves, making use of as little monetary reserves to support as large a set of transactions as possible.
+banks, where payments are made in bank reserves (or historically, in gold), they seek to relieve the liquidity constraint by maximizing velocity (read, "efficiency") of payments between themselves, making use of as little monetary reserves to support as large a volume of payments as possible.
 Of course, even banks can fall victim to the survival constraint, as the historic events of 2008 demonstrated.